-Marisa Martinez is a community development advisor for the Federal Reserve Bank of Kansas City and works out of the Kansas City Office.
+Marisa Martinez serves as a community development advisor for the Federal Reserve Bank of Kansas City.
+She works out of the Kansas City office.
+Martinez engages community stakeholders by supporting community development activities that address the financial and social needs of underserved communities throughout western Missouri, Kansas, and Greater Kansas City.

-Through her work in the nonprofit and banking sectors over the past 25 years, Martinez has embraced the value of financial empowerment and its impact on personal finance and a thriving community.
-Prior to joining the Kansas City Fed, Martinez served as the senior vice president of community development at a large financial institution, where she managed a team that delivered inclusive banking products and services in underserved communities.
-Prior to that role, Martinez served as the bank’s CRA officer, where she developed an appreciation for the Community Reinvestment Act and on how policies can encourage innovative and responsive solutions that support marginalized communities.
+Martinez brings more than 25 years of experience spanning the nonprofit and banking sectors.
+She has a wide-ranging understanding of financial empowerment and its transformative impact on both personal financial health and community prosperity.
+Before joining the Kansas City Fed, Martinez held the position of senior vice president of community development at a large financial institution, where she led a team dedicated to delivering banking products and services in underserved communities.
+Martinez also served as the bank's CRA officer, where she developed an appreciation for the Community Reinvestment Act and gained insights into how intentional policies can drive innovative, responsive solutions to support lower-income communities.

-Martinez is a second-generation Mexican American and first-generation college student, earning an undergraduate degree in social psychology, graduate certification in nonprofit leadership, and master’s degree in public administration.
-Outside of work, Martinez enjoys spending time with her husband John and their dog Lola, and hosting large family gatherings.
+Martinez is a second-generation Mexican American and first-generation college graduate, both of which influence the perspective she brings to her work.
+Her academic credentials include an undergraduate degree in social psychology, a graduate certification in nonprofit leadership, and a master’s degree in public administration.

 About the Federal Reserve Bank of Kansas City